M3Sachin/ChatBot/README.md

 # About
-This is a simple chatbot coded in python using the module tkinter.
+This is a simple GUI based chatbot coded in python using the module tkinter.
 You just have to ask any question or gives reaction and according to that it will react.
 Basically it has some preinserted common questions(mostly asked question by a bot) and their answers.

 # Code
 Python